+(a) The following exhibits are filed as part of this report:

+Exhibit Number

-(a) The following exhibits are filed as part of this report: Exhibit Number Form of Fourth Amended and Restated Certificate of 3.1 Incorporation of Silicon Laboratories Inc. filed as Exhibit 3.1 to the Registrant's Registration Statement on Form S-1 (SEC File No. 333-94853 (the "IPO Registration Statement")).
-3.2 Form of Amended and Restated Bylaws of Silicon Laboratories Inc. (filed as Exhibit 3.2 to the IPO Registration Statement).
-Specimen certificate for shares of common stock (filed as 4.1 Exhibit 4.1 to the IPO Registration Statement).
-Incorporated herein by reference to the indicated filing. (b) During the three months ended March 30, 2002, we filed the following Current Reports on Form 8-K: Not applicable 27 SIGNATURES Pursuant to the requirements of the Securities Exchange Act of 1934, the registrant has duly caused this report to be signed on its behalf by the undersigned thereunto duly authorized.
-SILICON LABORATORIES INC. (Registrant) April 22, 2002 /s/ NAVDEEP S. SOOCH ----------Date Navdeep S. Sooch CHAIRMAN AND CHIEF EXECUTIVE OFFICER (PRINCIPAL EXECUTIVE OFFICER) /s/ JOHN W. MCGOVERN
+- 3.1 Form of Fourth Amended and Restated Certificate of Incorporation of Silicon Laboratories Inc. filed as Exhibit 3.1 to the Registrant's Registration Statement on Form S-1 (SEC File No. 333-94853 (the "IPO Registration Statement")) . - 3.2 Form of Amended and Restated Bylaws of Silicon Laboratories Inc. (filed as Exhibit 3.2 to the IPO Registration Statement). - 4.1 Specimen certificate for shares of common stock (filed as Exhibit 4.1 to the IPO Registration Statement).

+- Incorporated herein by reference to the indicated filing. - (b) During the quarter ended March 31, 2001, we filed the following Current Reports on Form 8-K: